Terry Cook (racing driver): Racing career

 Cook began racing on a professional level in 1987 at Flat Rock Speedway and Toledo Speedway, collecting eleven wins in his first year of competition.
 Cook doubled his win total in 1988 before he moved up to super late models.
 He won the track championship in 1989 and 1990 at Flat Rock Speedway.
 Cook then went on to win the Super Late Model Championship at Toledo Speedway in 1992 and again at Sandusky Speedway in 1995.

 Cook was set to make his NASCAR Craftsman Truck Series debut in 1995, but an injury at Toledo curtailed those plans.
 Cook made his Truck Series debut in 1996 at The Milwaukee Mile.
-Qualifying the #88 Sealmaster Racing (now ThorSport Racing) Chevrolet Silverado 24th, he finished 24th, three laps down.
+Qualifying the No. 88 Sealmaster Racing (now ThorSport Racing) Chevrolet Silverado 24th, he finished 24th, three laps down.
 He ran two additional races that season for Sealmaster, finishing 23rd at Phoenix International Raceway.
 In 1997, Cook ran fifteen races during the season, with sponsorship from the PBA Tour.
 He won his first career pole at Flemington Speedway and posted a best finish of fifteenth twice.

 Cook ran the full schedule in 1998.
-He won his first career race at Flemington and had six top-ten finishes, ending the season 20th in the final points.
+He won his first career race at Flemington and had six top-ten finishes, ending the season twentieth in the final points.
 Due to a lack of primary sponsorship in 1999, Cook only posted three top-ten finishes before Big Daddy's BBQ Sauce came on board towards the end of the season, when he finished fifteenth in the standings.
 In 2000, PickupTruck.com became the team's primary sponsor, and despite seven top-tens, Cook was released with one race to go for Matt Crafton.
 He drove for K Automotive Racing at the season finale, finishing seventh.
-He drove K Automotive's #29 Ford F-150 full-time in 2001, winning the pole at Nazareth Speedway and finishing a career-high seventh in points.
+He drove K Automotive's No. 29 Ford F-150 full-time in 2001, winning the pole at Nazareth Speedway and finishing a career-high seventh in points.

 In 2002, Cook won a career best four races and two poles, but dropped to eighth in points.
 He won an additional two poles in 2003, but did not finish in the top-five all season.
 He joined ppc Racing's fledgling truck team in 2004.
 Despite winning the pole at the season-opening Florida Dodge Dealers 250, he dropped to sixteenth in the standings.
 He moved up one spot in points in 2005 after posting two top-fives.